victronenergy/node-red-contrib-victron/README.md

   <auth>ANONYMOUS</auth>
   <allow_anonymous/>
 ```
 5. environment variable `NODE_RED_DBUS_ADDRESS` needs to be set before running node-red in order to connect to the dbus instance.
 If it is not set, it defaults to localhost.
-For example `NODE_RED_DBUS_ADDRESS=192.168.1.1 node-red`.
+For example `NODE_RED_DBUS_ADDRESS=192.168.1.1:78 node-red`.
+You can also export it once `export NODE_RED_DBUS_ADDRESS=192.168.1.1:78`.

-6. you can optionally run the plugin with a DEBUG environment variable set, to see additional debug information printed on the shell.
+6. you can optionally run the plugin with a DEBUG=* environment variable set, to see additional debug information printed on the shell.
+E.g. `export DEBUG=node-red-contrib-victron*`

 Further information on [nodered.org](https://nodered.org/docs/creating-nodes/first-node) and [github](https://github.com/sbender9/signalk-venus-plugin#plugin-installation--configuration).